lakshay-2404/LegalAid-AI-Agent/README.md

-# LegalAid-AI Agent - Technical Documentation (One-Time, Human Authored)
+# NyayGram- Legal AI Agent

 This document explains what each part of the repository does, how the system works end-to-end, and why the major engineering choices were made.
 It is intentionally *not* auto-generated (unlike `docs/ARCHITECTURE.md`).